alexpghayes/choosy/README.md

 To Do / Roadmap
 ===============

-1. Gradient descent in R
-2. Calling Rcpp/Python code
+1. (Backtracking?)
+Line search for gradient descent / selection of optimization method
-3. L-BFGS
+2. BFGS / L-BFGS
-4. Newton's method
+3. Newton's method
-5. ADMM
+4. ADMM
-6. Line/beam search for step size
+5. Cpp once `xtensor-r` is easy

 Eventually we may want the following methods: